triggermesh/bridges/bridges/azureactivitylogs-splunk/README.md

     ![Anonymized fields](./assets/splunk_results.png)

-Please refer to the [TriggerMesh documentation][tm-doc] for more information about configuring the aformentioned event sources and targets.
+Please refer to the [TriggerMesh documentation][tm-doc] for more information about configuring the aforementioned event sources and targets.

 [tm-doc]: https://docs.triggermesh.io/